 NEW ROCHELLE, Westchester County (WABC) -- A 16-year-old girl was fatally stabbed during a dispute inside a Westchester County Dunkin' Donuts Wednesday afternoon.

-The stabbing happened inside the Dunkin' Donuts on North Avenue just before 12:30 p.m.
-Wednesday.
+The incident happened on North Avenue in New Rochelle just before 12:30 p.m.

-There was an argument, according to police, that ended with Brown stabbing the Schwab twice in the left side with what police believe is a steak knife.
+There was an argument between two girls, according to police, with one girl stabbing the victim in the left side.

 Students tell Eyewitness News the victim was being bullied and fought back, spraying those harassing her with pepper spray, and that is when she was stabbed.

 The group then fled the scene, and the victim was rushed to Jacobi Medical Center.

 They are believed to all be students at nearby New Rochelle High School, which is about a half mile away.

 Police have identified a suspect and are looking for her.
 They are encouraging her to surrender.
 Police are investigating the nature of the fight.

 "The City School District of New Rochelle is saddened by the incident on North Avenue today in which a New Rochelle High School student was stabbed.
 The student was not in school today and the incident did not happen on school grounds.
 New Rochelle High School and School District officials are cooperating fully with the New Rochelle Police Department in this matter.
 The High School and District will make counselors, social workers and other professionals available for students and staff who require assistance for as long as is necessary.
 All other information about the incident should come from the New Rochelle Police Department."

 There will be grief counselors and social workers at the school Thursday to help students and staff.
 There will be extra security as well, as police will want to protect against any kind of retaliation.